 I awoke this morning with a desire to go to the beach.
 From the Pariwana Hostel, I started to walk west toward the water and away from the sun.
 Along the way there are many stores one could shop at, literally something for everyone and every need.
-There are also many restaurants, with a wide variety of smells and flavors.
-So much good food around it’s hard to make a choice of just one to have for breakfast at, not to mention lunch or dinner.

 An hour until our bus departs to Cusco we grab our bags, leave Pariwana Hostel and hail a cab.
 The first cab says no. The next cab takes a close look at my Cruz Del Sur bus recipient, and we begin to haggle.
 I saw, “amigo 10 soles”.
 He laughs and says no, 15.
 I look back at a Frowning Hedi and say fuck it, ok.
 She looks disappointed in my weak attempt.
 However my mind is focused sharp on getting to the bus station on time.

 20 minutes becomes 35 minutes and I become uneasy with our surroundings.
 The hostel receptionist mentioned the taxi fare should only be 10 soles and take 20 minutes max.
 It looks as if we have left the city and found ourselves in an industrial center vacant of any buses.
 We arrive at the address to find there is no bus, we drove to the Cruz Del Sur repair location.
 I am instructed to go inside a small windowless office and leave Hedi alone in a cab parked in the middle of the busy street.
 Fingers crossed she and my bags are there or in one piece when I return.
 I am handed a phone and an English speaking voice informs me we are in fact at the wrong location and that we better hurry if we are to make our bus that is leaving in 27 minutes.

 Read more: What to do in Cusco?